socrata/dev.socrata.com/docs/endpoints.md

   </ul>
 </div>

-## Dataset Synchronization

-{% comment %}In some cases, data publishers may still be performing updates against an old API endpoint version, and may not have migrated their automated process.
-In those cases, we automatically migrate updates to a copy of the dataset of the latest endpoint version.
-In some cases, that process may fall behind, so in the API documentation for each dataset we display the "Sync Status" in the sidebar so you can check on it. {% include lb.html image='/img/version_sidebar.png' title='See this' %}{% endcomment %}

-In order to make sure you always have the latest version of the API available, we automatically migrate updates to a copy of the dataset of the latest endpoint version.
-In some cases, that process may fall behind, so in the API documentation for each dataset we display the "Sync Status" in the sidebar so you can check on it. {% include lb.html image='/img/version_sidebar.png' title='See this' %}

 ## Versioning HTTP headers

 The simplest way to tell the difference between a 2.0 API and a 2.1 API is via the `X-SODA2-Legacy-Types` header, which will be `true` if you're accessing a legacy 2.0 API.